workbooks/client_lib/php/README.markdown

 ## Usage

 The Workbooks API is session-based.
+Workbooks API scripts are either hosted externally to the Workbooks service ("external scripts"), or are hosted by the Workbooks Process Engine ("process engine scripts").

+External scripts need to establish a session manually whereas this is done automatically for process engine scripts.

+## Running under the Workbooks Process Engine

+The Process Engine will automatically create a login session for your script so you can skip the description of `new()`, `login()` and `logout()` below.
+Your script will be invoked from time to time by the service, typically through a user action or according to a schedule.
+Your script is passed the variable `$wb` which is an object representing a valid Workbooks session.
+Using $wb you can call methods such as `get()`, `create()`, `update()`, `delete()`, `batch()`.

+## External Script Usage

 Session IDs are transferred in cookies.
 Once you have a new `WorkbooksAPI` object you will typically `login()` to create a new session, although you might use `setSessionId()` to re-connect to an existing session whose ID you have retained.
 When you are finished, it is polite to `logout()` or you may want to use `getSessionId()` to retain a session ID for future use.

 Having obtained a session you can use any of the following methods: `get()`, `create()`, `update()`, `delete()`, `batch()`.